Alcohol use and your health

 We often get mixed messages about alcohol use.
 Moderate amounts have been linked to health benefits, but it is also addictive and highly toxic — especially when you drink too much.
 The truth is that the health effects of alcohol vary between individuals and depend on the amount and type of alcohol consumed.

-What is alcohol?
 The main active ingredient in alcohol beverages is ethanol.
 It is produced by yeasts that digest sugar in certain carb-rich foods such as grapes or grains which are used to make wine and beer respectively.

 When we drink alcohol, the effects of alcohol on us depends on its concentration in the blood.
 The blood alcohol concentration is determined by how quickly alcohol is absorbed, distributed, metabolised, and excreted.
 The alcohol elimination rate varies widely (ie. three-fold) among individuals and is influenced by factors such as chronic alcohol consumption, diet, age, smoking and time of day.